Provide forensic services to the Alaskan community.

 Percentage of State Crime Laboratory Service Requests Over 120 Days Old

-Analysis of results and challenges: The target goal of less than 5% of unworked requests for laboratory service over 120 days old was not met.
+Analysis of results and challenges: The target goal of less than 5% of unworked requests for laboratory service over 120 days old was not met and increased from FY2018.
 The reduction/elimination of backlogged requests for service continue to be a high priority.
-Of the requests received, 30% of Latent Print requests (201 of 670) had a turnaround time greater than 120 days.
+Of the requests received, 26% of Latent Print requests (162 of 622) had a turnaround time greater than 120 days.
 As noted above, the Latent Print discipline assisted another component for a period for four months greatly diminishing capacity of the discipline for that time.

 |A1: Core Service - Analysis and entry into the national database of DNA samples from convicted felons and qualifying arrestees.|